2019-2024 Yamaha Ténéré 700: It continues to live up to expectation and offer value

 4 out of 5 (4/5)

-We waited a long time for the arrival of the Yamaha Ténéré 700, but in it’s first two day test in Spain it lived up to expectations, and continued to do so when we took it around the MCN250 test route in October 2019.
+We were waiting what seemed like a long time for the arrival of the Yamaha Ténéré 700, and it lived right up to expectations during it’s first two day test in Spain back in 2019, and continued to do so when we took it around the MCN250 test route the same year.

 Kicking up dust on the Yamaha Tenere 700